dlgiao/Strategy-project/strategy_java/README.md

 - **JumpTraining**: Implementation of the AthleticTraining interface for jump training.
 - **ThrowTraining**: Implementation of the AthleticTraining interface for throw training.
 - **Main**: Contains the `main` method to demonstrate the usage of different training strategies.

-## Project Structure

-The project is structured as follows:

-- `com.kmmania.strategy_training`: Contains the main implementation of the strategy pattern.
-- `com.kmmania`: Contains the Context class for executing training sessions and the Main class for demonstration.

 ## Usage